RobinFrugte97/functional-programming/README.md

 ![](https://github.com/RobinFrugte97/functional-programming/raw/master/src/images/schetsPrentenJapan.jpg)

 My concept is about prints.
-The museum has a lot of different prints from all over the world.
-I liked the idea of plotting the prints on a map.
-Most prints originate from Japan so I decided to focus specificly on Japan.
-I want to use the coordinates of each print to plot them on a map of Japan.
+The museum has a lot of different objects from all over the world.
+I liked the idea of plotting the objects on a map.
+I decided to focus specifically on Japan, because Japan has a lot of interesting objects.
+I want to use the coordinates of each object to plot them on a map of Japan.

 ## Get started